DeutscheBahnAG/components/packages/react/src/list/README.md

 ### List item wrapper

 By default, a list is a visual, non-semantical element.
-Alternatively `ul` or `ol` can be used.
+Alternatively, `ul` or `ol` can be used.

 ```jsx
 import { Body } from '@db-design/react';